PdoyleC/Watch_Blog/README.md

 ## Checks Completed
-- The following check have been conpleted
+- The following check have been completed

 |Test|       Action                             |   Result                                                                  |Done   |